FireHouse: Early beginnings

-The three-member group took their tape to Perry Richardson, the ex-bassist for Maxx Warrior, who said he liked it but had made a six-month commitment to the band that he was a member of at the time.
-When the commitment was fulfilled, Richardson and his new bandmates moved to Charlotte, North Carolina and began recording demos in Leverty's bedroom.
-The band would record all day and play hotel shows at night to earn income.
-Since Leverty and Foster's band name of White Heat was trademarked, the band chose FireHouse instead.
+Now composed of CJ Snare, Bill Leverty, Cosby Ellis (guitar, soon to depart), and Michael Foster, White Heat took their tape to Perry Richardson following the departure of bassist Richard Smith.
+Richardson was impressed and eager, but had made a six-month commitment to the band that he then was a member of.
+Later in 1988, Richardson joined White Heat.
+The band moved to Charlotte, North Carolina and began recording demos in Leverty's bedroom, doing so during the day and playing hotel shows at night to earn income.
+Since their established name, White Heat, was trademarked, the band chose FireHouse instead.

 In December 1989, Michael Caplan of Epic Records flew to Charlotte, NC to see a FireHouse show, and told the band immediately following the performance that they were ready for a record deal.
 The band went into the studio with David Prater as producer.
 Prater, who later produced bands such as Dream Theater and having drummed with Santana, produced the band's first two albums.

 Success in the 1990s

 The band's self-titled debut in 1990, FireHouse, was met with much critical acclaim.
 The band won the American Music Award for Best New Hard Rock/Heavy Metal Band of 1992 (which the band also presented the same category to grunge band and Epic Records labelmate Pearl Jam in 1993), Metal Edge Magazines Best New Band of 1991, Young Guitar Magazines Best Newcomer of 1991, and Music Life Magazines reader's pop poll Best Newcomer of the Year 1992.
 The band's first album sold over two million copies in the United States, and was certified double platinum by the RIAA.
 The band's third and most successful single, "Love of a Lifetime", reached No. 3 selling over 500,000 copies.
 Other singles also charted including the harder-rocking "Don't Treat Me Bad" at No. 14.
 The first single from the album, "Shake & Tumble" enjoyed success on the radio and brought attention to the band, but it failed to chart on the Pop charts, although it did at Metal radio.
 The album went on to become certified gold in Canada, Singapore, and Japan.

-The band followed their impressive debut with Hold Your Fire in 1992.
+The band followed their impressively received debut with Hold Your Fire in 1992.
 Although not as successful as its predecessor due to the recent explosion of grunge and alternative rock, Hold Your Fire produced three more charting singles and was certified gold in the US.
 To date, Hold Your Fire has soundscanned over 873,000 copies in the United States alone.
 Singles from the album included "Sleeping with You", "Reach for the Sky", and the power ballad "When I Look into Your Eyes".
 The latter single became a top 10 hit in the United States.